sparabu/eddie2/PRD.md

   - Fixed localization issues with missing strings
   - Improved responsive design for different screen sizes
   - Enhanced overall UI consistency

+- **v1.4.0**: Enhanced user experience:
+  - Added "View All" links for Recent Chats and Q&A Pairs sections
+  - Created dedicated screens for viewing all chats and Q&A pairs
+  - Added vertical divider bar that acts as a toggle for the sidebar
+  - Implemented welcome message "What can I help you learn?" in new chats
+  - Added guided input placeholder "Ask Eddie to create..." to help users
+  - Improved overall UI consistency and user guidance

+- **v1.5.0**: User Authentication:
+  - Implemented Firebase Authentication for secure user management
+  - Added email and password-based user registration
+  - Created login screen with password reset functionality
+  - Added email verification for new accounts
+  - Updated settings screen to display user profile information
+  - Implemented secure authentication state management
+  - Added logout functionality
+  - Updated documentation to reflect authentication features

 ### Version Control Strategy
 To maintain a consistent, collaborative, and traceable development workflow, Eddie2 uses a structured Git-based version control strategy: